 Back to All Articles

-It can be difficult to determine the purpose and function of the ingredients in the products we use daily, and even more difficult to know which should be avoided all together.
-Thankfully, we can fill you in on toothpaste tube toxins and which ingredients you should avoid when purchasing toothpaste.
+However, it can be difficult to determine the purpose and function of toothpaste ingredients, and even more difficult to know which should be avoided all together.

 Which Ingredients Do You Want in Your Toothpaste?

-Before we get into the bad news, let’s talk about the good stuff.
-Here is a list of some benefits you can come to expect from your toothpaste as well as a few absolutely necessary ingredients to look for in your tube:
+First, let’s talk about good toothpaste ingredients.
+Here is a list of a few absolutely necessary ingredients to look for in your toothpaste, as well as their benefits.

 Sodium Fluoride